razaghimahdi/Android-Loading-Dots/README.md

 # Android-Loading-Dots

-A library which allows you to have some beautiful loading with dots, for both Java and Kotlin in XML, If you need compose version of this library then click [here](https://github.com/razaghimahdi/Android-Loading-Dots)
+A library which allows you to have some beautiful loading with dots, for both Java and Kotlin in XML,
+If you need **Jetpack Compose** version of this library then click [here](https://github.com/razaghimahdi/Android-Loading-Dots)

 ## Developed by Mahdi Razzaghi Ghaleh